SpectralModel#

 fig, ax = plt.subplots(figsize = (10,6))

-ax.plot(loaded_wavelengths[0] * 1e4, loaded_model[0, 10], label='loaded_model')
+ax.plot(loaded_wavelengths[0] * 1e4, loaded_model[0, 10], label='Loaded model')

-ax.plot(wavelengths_rebinned[0] * 1e4, prepared_model[0, 10], label='saved_model')
+ax.plot(wavelengths_rebinned[0] * 1e4, prepared_model[0, 10], label='Saved model')

 ax.set_xlabel('Wavelength [microns]')